Dark matter from a complex scalar singlet: The role of dark CP and other discrete symmetries: Phenomenology

 However, the opposite happens in the FDM and SDM scenarios, where the differences among models are clearly visible.
 This can also be observed in Fig.~\ref{fig:delta_vs}, where we plot the normalized mass splitting versus the VEV $v_{s}$ for the \textit{minimal models} and different values of the DM mass ($\mdm=40,\,60,\,130\,\gev$ from left to right) with a fixed (small) mixing angle $s_{\alpha}=10^{-5}$.
 Notice that the SDM scenario can also happen for the cubic and quartic models when the value of $v_{s}$ is increased.

 Now we perform a scan for the different models in the parameters

 for fixed $\vs=100\,\gev$ and $\Delta$ (FDM, $\Delta=0.1$; $\rho$ resonance $\Delta=1.1$) accepting the points for which $0.5\leqslant\Omega/\Omega_{\text{obs}}\leqslant1$.
-In Fig.~\ref{fig:DDxsecmthetavs100} we depict the results: the rescaled spin-independent DD cross section $\text{\ensuremath{\tilde{\sigma}_{SI}}}=(\Omega/\Omega_{\text{obs}})\sigma_{SI}$ for the different models, along with the current and future limits of the XENON1T experiment \citep{Aprile:2018dbl,Aprile:2015uzo}.
+In Fig.~\ref{fig:DDxsecmthetavs100} we depict the results: the rescaled spin-independent DD cross section $\text{\ensuremath{\sigma_{SI,\,\text{resc}}}}=(\Omega/\Omega_{\text{obs}})\sigma_{SI}$ for the different models, along with the current and future limits of the XENON1T experiment \citep{Aprile:2018dbl,Aprile:2015uzo}.
 Notice that for the parameter values considered, in the case of SDM ($\Delta=-0.1$, for instance) the DM is under-abundant, so we do not show this case.
 Remember that for the quadratic model in the zero-momentum limit there is an exact cancellation at tree level in the DD cross section (see Table \ref{tab:effDMnucleoncoupling}).
 Therefore, its dominant contribution is at one loop and is very suppressed.
-We can see that in the FDM region $(\Delta=0.1)$, assuming astrophysics are under control (say, the standard halo model), a precise-enough positive measurement of a DD signal could allow to distinguish among the \textit{minimal models}.
-This is not the case for the region close to the $\rho$ resonance $(\Delta\simeq1)$, and also close to the Higgs resonance ($m_{\theta}\simeq60$ GeV), where the required parameters are quite insensitive to the \textit{minimal model} considered.
+We can see that in the FDM region $(\Delta=0.1)$, assuming astrophysics are under control (say, the standard halo model), a precise-enough positive measurement of a DD signal could allow one to distinguish among the \textit{minimal models}.
+This is not the case for the region close to the $\rho$ resonance $(\Delta=1.1)$, and also close to the Higgs resonance ($m_{\theta}\simeq60$ GeV), where the required parameters are quite insensitive to the \textit{minimal model} considered.

-We have noticed that in all the \textit{minimal models} there is a significant temperature dependence of the thermally averaged annihilation cross section, to the point of having a larger value at freeze-out temperature than at the value today.
+We have checked that in all the \textit{minimal models} there is a significant temperature dependence of the thermally averaged annihilation cross section in the resonance scenario, allowing to avoid indirect detection (ID) bounds~\citep{Fermi-LAT:2016uux}.
 This was also found in the case of the quadratic model in Ref.~\citep{Arina:2019tib}.
+However, in the SDM regime the variation on the temperature is more subtle (see next section).
+Of course, ID bounds do not constrain FDM, given the absence of DM annihilations at zero temperature in this case.

 Finally, we have also studied the DM self-interacting cross section for each model and found that the maximum values were reached in the resonance with the scalar $\rho$.
 However, in the parameter space considered the values of the cross section were much smaller than the ones constrained by clusters, $\lesssim1\,{\rm cm^{2}/g}$ \citep{Tulin:2017ara}.